Australasian Severe Asthma Registry

 The ASAR platform encompasses a consistent and well characterised population.
 This platform also allows for additional modules to be applied as new research studies when the need arises.
 A specific question, concept or enquiry into the population which will involve extensive data collection will warrant establishment of an additional module for the eligible population.
 This module will add on to the existing platform in order to streamline data collection and utilise existing resources.
 Modules may be active for defined time periods or be continuous upon introduction.

-One of such modules on ASAR is the Australian Benralizumab Registry (ABR).
-The ABR was developed to collect and report on data from people with severe refractory eosinophilic asthma who receive benralizumab:
+One of such modules on ASAR is the Australian Benralizumab Registry (ABenRA).
+The ABenRA was developed to collect and report on data from people with severe refractory eosinophilic asthma who receive Benralizumab:

-- who receive benralizumab for severe refractory eosinophilic asthma outside of the PBS restrictions.
+- For treatment of severe refractory eosinophilic asthma outside of the PBS restrictions.

-Patients enrolled in the ABR are assessed for eligibility at registration and followed up prospectively for at least 2 years- data collection every 6 months.
+Patients enrolled in the ABenRA are assessed for eligibility at registration and followed up prospectively for at least 2 years - data collection every 6 months.

 If you are interested in being involved as a site, please contact: